Searching For or Reviewing Evidence Improves Crowdworkers' Misinformation Judgments and Reduces Partisan Bias: Introduction

-Here, too, there is some reason for optimism that the problem of lay raters' partisanship is not insurmountable.
-Recent work demonstrates that Democratic and Republican crowd workers largely agree when distinguishing mainstream news sites from hyper-partisan and fake news sites \cite{pennycook2019fighting}.
-It is unclear, however, what will happen when assessing individual articles, rather than news sources; searching could entrench partisan positions or reduce partisan differences.
+Two recent studies elicited misinformation judgments from lay raters about specific articles~\cite{allen2020scaling,article:NYUarticlecollection}.
+Perhaps surprisingly, they came to quite different conclusions.
+One found that the average of the ratings of a group of lay raters could identify misinformation pretty well, even though the raters saw just the headlines and ledes of articles and not the entire articles~\cite{allen2020scaling}.
+The other found that crowds performed worse than a journalist~\cite{article:NYUarticlecollection}.
+Here we report on a larger study, using articles from both of the other studies.
+Thus, one contribution of this study is to resolve the apparent contradiction in findings, which we address in detail in the discussion section.

-Here, we report a three-condition experiment with ideologically balanced sets of raters recruited from Mechanical Turk (MTurk).
-In a control condition, they assessed whether articles were false or misleading without doing any research.
-In one treatment condition, each rater searched for corroborating evidence.
-This is intended to elicit ``informed'' judgments rather than gut reactions.
-In the other treatment condition, raters consume the results of others' searches.
-This is intended to reduce ideological polarization---we deliberately include corroborating evidence links discovered by both liberal and conservative raters in an effort to broaden the ``search horizon'' for any given rater.
+More importantly, we study the effects of varying the elicitation process.
+In a control condition, raters assessed whether articles were false or misleading after opening the articles but without doing any additional research.
+In one treatment condition, which we call the individual research condition, each rater also searched for corroborating evidence.
+This was intended to elicit ``informed'' judgments rather than gut reactions.
+A version of this approach has been used in Facebook's Community Review \cite{fbcommunityReview} and in academic studies \cite{barbera2020crowdsourcing,SOPRANO2021102710}, but no study has examined whether searching for corroborative evidence improved rater performance.
+In the other treatment condition, which we call collective research, raters consumed the results of others' searches.
+This was intended to reduce ideological polarization---we deliberately included corroborating evidence links discovered by both liberal and conservative raters in an effort to broaden the search horizon for any given rater.
+Both of the treatment conditions thus enforced some form of lateral reading.

+We assessed performance in three ways.
+First is inter-rater agreement, a measure of internal consistency.
+Second was partisan disagreement, measured by the correlation, across articles, between the mean rating of liberal raters and the mean rating of conservative raters for each item.

+The final performance measure for an MTurk panel was agreement with a journalist's ratings of the same articles.
+While the assessment of misinformation cannot be reduced to a purely objective binary distinction between truth and falsehood, as argued above, there is good reason to treat journalists' assessments as the best available indicator of an underlying ``ground truth'', what some refer to as an ``alloyed gold standard'' ~\cite{10.1093/oxfordjournals.aje.a009089}.
+Fact checkers have well-codified processes and criteria focusing on specific factual claims.
+Fact-checkers and journalists more generally have a strong ethos of trying to be unbiased, separating their personal opinions from their professional judgments~\cite{mena2019principles,rodriguez2021debunking}.
+Moreover, judgments on some content may require domain expertise or an accumulated knowledge of the current disinformation actors and the larger narratives they are promoting \cite{10.1145/3415204}, expertise that journalists accumulate by virtue of spending more time than the general public in following the news.